Your Washing Machine Buying Guide – Everything You Need To Know!

 Combo Washers and Dryers

 One other thing you might want to consider is a combo unit, this is a washing machine and a tumble dryer combined!
 It’s ideal if you don’t have a lot of space and while they can be a little more complicated and will be more expensive you are effectively getting two appliances in one.
-While they are useful appliances remember they can’t wash and dry clothes at the same time, which is something you could do with two separate machines.

 The Capacity

 That’s why you really need to think carefully about the capacity because you’ll need to ensure you can get all the laundry washed.
-Washing machine drums come in a wide range of different sizes from as small as 5KG to as large as 12KG.
+Washing machine drums come in a wide range of different sizes from as small as 5kg to as large as 12kg.
 Remember the capacity of a washing machine is measured by the weight it can hold.

-For the average household, a size around 7-8KG will usually be enough to comfortably manage your washing.
+For the average household, a size around 8kg will usually be enough to comfortably manage your washing.
 You might be thinking that going bigger is always the best option just in case you need extra-space, right?

 However, while this will ensure you’re covered it could easily lead to issues of underloading and a larger machine is an added expense as well.
 So, think carefully about what capacity you’ll need if you live alone or in a small house there’s usually no need to go big, but if you have a large family then the bigger machine the better.